-Alternative A- Approve construction of the pipeline with installation of the water tank.
+Alternative A- Issue a land use license for the proposed stock water pipeline.
 Alternative B- No Action

 III.
 IMPACTS ON THE PHYSICAL ENVIRONMENT

 - RESOURCES potentially impacted are listed on the form, followed by common issues that would be considered. - Explain POTENTIAL IMPACTS AND MITIGATIONS following each resource heading. - Enter "NONE" If no impacts are identified or the resource is not present.